bbc/software-engineering-technical-assessments/election-api-scala/tasks.md

 The scoreboard should show:
 - The seats for each party
-- The overall winner if there is one
+- The overall winner (i.e. the party with 325 or more seats) if there is one

-There is a case class [Scoreboard](app/model/PartyResult.scala) ready to be extended and an endpoint controller: [ResultsController](app/controllers/ResultsController.scala).
+There is a case class [Scoreboard](app/model/PartyResult.scala) ready to be extended and an endpoint controller to put your implementation: [ResultsController](app/controllers/ResultsController.scala).
 You will also need to complete the [tests](test/controllers/ResultsControllerSpec.scala) as part of your implementation.

 Bonus information for the scoreboard: